 Within the public areas, dedicated pathways provide access between the unloading bays and gantry and bins.
-These are defined by kerbs and bollard protection, with white lining to define road crossing points.
+These are defined by kerbs and bollard protection.
 Clear directional signage, such as skip waste descriptions, will be used to further orient users through the facility